Naoghuman/Dream-Better-Worlds/README.md

 Release Notes<a name="ReleaseNotes" />
 -------------

-Current pre-release is [Release v0.1.2 (2015-06-30 18:45)].
+Current pre-release is `v0.1.2` which contains following points:
-* Summary from the current release:
-    - New `Coding Rules` files are written which defined the coding rules for the application `Dream-Better-Worlds`.
+* New `Coding Rules` files are written which defined the coding rules for the application `Dream-Better-Worlds`.
 The files can be found in the modul DBW-Application under /design/coding_rules.
-    - The dialog modules was be rewritten for the coming release v0.2.0.
+* The dialog modules was be rewritten for the coming release v0.2.0.
-    - The menubar is cleanup.
+* The menubar is cleanup.

+Detailed information about the current release can be found here:
-* [Release v0.1.2 (2015-06-30 18:45)] shows detailed information about the current
+* [Release v0.1.2 (2015-06-30 18:45)]

-  release.
+An overview about all existings releases can be found here:
-* [Overview from all releases in Dream-Better-Worlds] shows an overview about all releases in `Dream-Better-Worlds`.
+* [Overview from all releases in Dream-Better-Worlds]